 It is not uncommon for plumbers or contractors to offer preventive plumbing programs.
 Contractors and plumbers are licensed and experienced, which means they know exactly what to look for and where.
 They will perform a thorough and systematic check to identify and prevent a potential problem from happening.

 As you perform these four tips in preventive plumbing, you get these two important benefits.

 1. Peace of Mind

 You know that as you turn the tap you get warm water every time you need it.
-As you activate the flush, you know that your toilet gets cleared and all the wastes go down the drain.
+As you activate the flush, you know that your toilet gets cleared and all the waste goes down the drain.
 You are also confident that the water that reaches you is clean and fresh.

 2. Save on Plumbing Costs

 Preventive maintenance allows you to save money from costly repairs and replacements.
 Even if you don’t do it yourself, paying for professional preventive care is less expensive than paying a professional to fix or replace something.
 Preventive maintenance also adds years to your pipes and fixtures.